blackLarks/blackLarks.github.io/source/_posts/Communication-theory.md

 \mathbf{n} = n_I+ j\cdot n_Q
 $$

-where $n_I$ and $n_Q$ are the real and imaginary parts of the noise, which are independent and identically distributed (i.i.d.)
+where $n_I$ and $n_Q$ are independent and identically distributed (i.i.d.)
 [Gaussian random variables](https://en.wikipedia.org/wiki/Gaussian_random_variable) with zero mean and variance $N_0/2$.
-Actually, the noise $\mathbf{n}$ is of infinite dimensions, but due to the orthogonality of the signal space, only the projection on the signal space, i.e., the constellation diagram, is needed.
+Due to signal space orthogonality, only the projection onto the signal space (constellation diagram) needs consideration.

 ### Optimum Receiver

-**<font color= #d44375>Intuition:</font>** We always want to find the optimum receiver to maximize the probability of correct decision, like a detective trying to reconstruct what happened based on available evidence.
-This is also the essence intuition behind our conditional probability model for the channels.
+**<font color= #d44375>Intuition:</font>** The optimal receiver maximizes correct decision probability, analogous to a detective reconstructing events from evidence.
+This forms the foundation of our conditional probability channel model.

 For a general vector channel model, the optimum receiver is the one that maximizes the probability of correct decision, which is given by